 How Does Drafting Work?

-In order to begin drafting, there need to be at least two cars.
+In order to begin drafting, two drivers that are close to each other on the track need to cooperate.
 As the cars are racing at high speeds, they line up with the nose of one car to the rear of the car in front of them.
-This type of formation allows for the trailing car to gain space on the car in front.
-It is due to the fact that the lead car is being hit with the most resistance and the drag on the trailing car is significantly reduced due to this.
+Entering into a draft formation allows for the trailing car to enter the lead car’s slipstream.
+As a result, the lead car is hit with the most air resistance and the drag on the trailing car is significantly reduced.

 This technique is very similar to standard drafting.
 In this scenario, the trailing car bumps into the lead car rather than keeping its nose pressed into the back of the car.
 This technique can be dangerous, as the car that gets bumped into may lose control and crash or cause other crashes.
 The results of bump drafting offer the same speed advantage that normal drafting has.

 Both cars involved in the drafting process mutually benefit from it.
 While the lead car blocks the resistance to the trailing car, the trailing car limits the turbulence that comes off the back of the lead car.
-The two cars that are drafting are then acting as one car in terms of air flow.
-Due to this reduced air flow, the two cars then race at higher speeds than they would be able to achieve if they were not drafting.
+The two cars that are drafting are then acting as one car in terms of airflow.
+Due to this reduced air resistance, the two cars then race at higher speeds than they would be able to achieve if they were not drafting.
 Drafting also reduces fuel consumption throughout the race.